Wages & Breaks

 It is quite common for employers to attempt to avoid the costs and administrative burden of employees by instead hiring people to work for them as independent contractors.
 Many times the employer and the employee agree to this arrangement.
 However, the law looks past any such agreement and independently determines if the reality of the situation is that the worker is really an employee and not an independent contractor.

-The California Supreme Court has recently modified and simplified the old “economic realities test” that had been created by case law years ago, and established the new “ABC test” as the analysis to use to determine if a worker is an employee or independent contractor.
+The California Supreme Court modified and simplified the old “economic realities test” that had been created by case law years ago, and established the new “ABC test” as the analysis to use to determine if a worker is an employee or independent contractor.
 The Court explained that the Wage Order’s “suffer or permit to work” definition must be interpreted broadly to provide protection to all workers who would ordinarily be viewed as working in a business, but it should not include the type of individual workers, like independent plumbers or electricians, who have traditionally been viewed as genuine independent contractors who are working only in their own independent business.
 Under the “ABC test,” workers are presumed to be employees included within the Wage Order’s coverage unless the hiring entity demonstrates each of the following three factors: (A) that the worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of the work and in fact; (B) that the worker performs work that is outside the usual course of the hiring entity’s business; and (C) that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.

 If you have been working as an independent contractor where you are actually an employee, you have likely lost out on several important benefits, including workers compensation coverage and contributions to Social Security, Unemployment Insurance, and State Disability on your behalf.
 Furthermore, if you would have been a non-exempt employee, you have likely not been provided with other important protections built into the Labor Code, such as minimum wage and overtime payments, proper meal and rest periods and proper wage statements.